 Clive Freedman's practice covers information technology, banking, building and engineering, and commercial fraud.
 He is particularly interested in cases involving IT (including internet, e-commerce and data protection), technical, scientific and accounting issues.
 He also deals with arbitration, expert determination, employment, insurance, oil and gas, professional negligence, sale of goods and international trade, and company law.
 He is a CEDR Accredited Mediator and a Chartered Arbitrator, and is named as a leading junior in Information Technology in the Chambers & Partners directory.

 “A well-respected authority on matters such as e-banking and e-commerce, and a noted figure when it comes to arbitration and expert determination.”
 “He is ‘a big name in IT law,’ known for his thorough understanding of sophisticated technology.”
 Strengths: “Probably the most technically gifted IT barrister at the Bar.”
 “He has a very good technical grasp and a very effective advocacy style.”

 Chambers & Partners UK 2015

-Clive's main area of expertise concerns disputes about software development projects, and he often gives talks on this subject to solicitors and groups such as the Society for Computers & Law.
+Clive's main area of expertise concerns disputes about software development projects, and he has given talks on this subject to solicitors and groups such as the Society for Computers & Law.

 He has also been instructed on disputes concerning web site design, intellectual property rights in computer software and databases (eg Allfiled UK Ltd v Eltis EWHC 1300 (Ch)), and regulatory matters such as electronic money and data protection.
 His fields of expertise include the General Data Protection Regulation – see separate section below.
 He also advises on cryptocurrencies and blockchain technology.

 He also mediates and acts as arbitrator in these fields.
 He is a member of the Panel of Adjudicators for the Society for Computers and Law Adjudication Scheme.